 Family members are usually the culprits

-“We are still examining the circumstances that appear to be associated with the increase in violence against this age demographic,” said lead researcher Joseph Logan, from the CDC’s National Center for Injury Prevention and Control.
+“We are still examining the circumstances that appear to be associated with the increase in violence against this age demographic,” said lead researcher Joseph Logan, whose statement was supported by probate lawyers in Raleigh, from the CDC’s National Center for Injury Prevention and Control.

 “We have identified that many of the assailants were known to the victims and in a position of trust,” Logan noted.